 Richelieu and Surin Islands – Best for Whale Shark

 Richelieu is a world famous site to encounter the world’s largest fish: the whale shark.
 The area also has the most abundant soft coral reefs of any site in Thailand.
 Giant cuttlefish and grouper are always divers’ underwater companions here.
-Surin Islands’ deep-water areas of the reef slopes are the habitat for several rare creatures, such as ribbon eels, crocodile fish, leaf fish, and so on.
-Sharks and sea turtles are plentiful in these islands as well.
+Surin Islands’ deep-water areas of the reef slopes are the habitat for several rare creatures, such as ribbon eels, crocodile fish, leaf fish,

 Ko Bon and Ko Tachai – Best for Manta Ray